input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

 ```
 ## Voting
 #### Preagreement

-TODO: Needs to be finalized in the Peras paper
+*TODO*: Needs to be finalized in the Peras paper
 ```agda
     Preagreement : SlotNumber → T → Block
     Preagreement (MkSlotNumber s) t =